• Skip to primary navigation

 Except for episode 72.
 When I asked Hilary Bradbury to talk about #MeToo, she said, “Yes, but on one condition.
 I want a man to join me.”
 And so he did.

-By the way, my clientele is roughly half women and half men.
-Learn about working with me.
+By the way, back when I coached leaders, my clientele was roughly half women and half men.

 Here’s the series on Women in Leadership—and a couple short posts with my own take.